 George Clooney and Ben Affleck have both directed big budget Hollywood movies and during a recent roundtable discussion, they revealed their thoughts on directing themselves as actors.

-, Affleck points out that contrary to popular belief, there are only a handful of examples of directors acting in their own films.
+At The Envelope Screening Series hosted by the Los Angeles Times, Affleck points out that contrary to popular belief, there are only a handful of examples of directors acting in their own films.

 Affleck's latest combo film is the box office hit Argo, but in 2010 he took the acting-directing plunge on the crime thriller The Town.
 "I don't have any great wisdom about that," he said when asked by a moderator how he approached the dual role.
 "You know, for me it's about shooting enough footage that I have to work with in the cutting room."